-A potato stack consists of super-thin (you need a mandoline for this) potato slices brushed with oil and seasonings and baked inside the cups of a muffin pan until soft in the middle and crispy on the outside.
-For the recipe here I chose sweet potatoes and flavored them with freshly grated nutmeg, fresh thyme and some salt.
+A sweet potato stack consists of super-thin (you need a mandoline for this) sweet potato slices brushed with oil and seasonings and baked inside the cups of a muffin pan until soft in the middle and crispy on the outside.
+For the recipe here I flavored the sweet potato with freshly grated nutmeg, fresh thyme and some salt.

 - 1 sweet potato